varnish/Varnish-Book/varnish_book.rst

 Exercise: Write a VCL program using *purge* and *ban*
 -----------------------------------------------------

-TODO: These exercises have not been updated yet.

 Write a VCL program that implements both cache invalidation mechanisms: *purge* and *ban*.
 The ban method should use the request headers ``req.http.x-ban-url`` and ``req.http.x-ban-host``, and it should implement *lurker friendly bans*.